 Note: This step can be done in advance.

 In a large soup pot over medium-low heat, melt the butter.
 Add the chopped leeks and ginger.
 Cook for 5 – 8 minutes until tender, but not browned.

-Add the squash pulp to the pot along with the 5 cups of chicken stock.
+Add the squash pulp to the pot along with the 5 cups of chicken stock (I recommend homemade).
 Bring to a simmer and cook, stirring and breaking up the squash with the back of your spoon, for 10 – 15 minutes.

 Puree the soup either with a hand immersion blender or in a counter top blender.
 I highly recommend a hand immersion blender if you like to make soups because you’ll end up with a lot fewer dirty dishes.